h3xDum/Xiaomi-C200-Firmware-Analysis/README.md

 so i had to interrupt U-Boot by pressing enter immediately.
 When getting a U-Boot shell i firstly printed the environment args
 ![U-Boot_1](images/UBOOT_PRINTENV_1.png)
+The thing important to us are
+* bootargs →show the init command is to run the linuxrc binary & firmware layout  (partitions and their purpose /size/slots)
+* bootcmd → The command to load the memory from flash to ROM and boot the device